d4rkr00t/aik/README.md

 Moreover:
 * Creating an entry point if it doesn't exist.
-* Choosing server port automatically if default is in use.
+* Choosing server port automatically if a default one is in use.
 * Showing an error overlay, so you don't have to look at your terminal window.

 ### NPM Modules